Sharda Mehta

 Sharda Mehta (26 June 1882 – 13 November 1970) was an Indian social worker, proponent of women's education, and a Gujarati writer.
-Born to a family of social reformers, she was one of the first two women graduates in the modern-day Gujarat state of India.
+She was among the first two women to graduate in what is now the modern state of Gujarat, India.
 She established institutes for women's education and women's welfare.
 She wrote several essays and an autobiography as well as translated some works.